Subspecies: Nomenclature

 The scientific name of a species is a binomial or binomen, and comprises two Latin words, the first denoting the genus and the second denoting the species.
 The scientific name of a subspecies is formed slightly differently in the different nomenclature codes.
 In zoology, under the International Code of Zoological Nomenclature (ICZN), the scientific name of a subspecies is termed a trinomen, and comprises three words, namely the binomen followed by the name of the subspecies.
 For example, the binomen for the leopard is Panthera pardus.
 The trinomen Panthera pardus fusca denotes a subspecies, the Indian leopard.
 All components of the trinomen are written in italics.

 In botany, subspecies is one of many ranks below that of species, such as variety, subvariety, form, and subform.
-To identify the rank, the subspecific name must be preceded by "subspecies" (which can be abbreviated to "subsp." or "ssp."), as in Schoenoplectus californicus subsp. tatora.
+To identify the rank, the subspecific name must be preceded by "subspecies" (which is abbreviated to "subsp.", or the unpreferred "ssp."), as in Schoenoplectus californicus subsp. tatora.

 In bacteriology, the only rank below species that is regulated explicitly by the code of nomenclature is subspecies, but infrasubspecific taxa are extremely important in bacteriology; Appendix 10 of the code lays out some recommendations that are intended to encourage uniformity in describing such taxa.
 Names published before 1992 in the rank of variety are taken to be names of subspecies (see International Code of Nomenclature of Prokaryotes).
 As in botany, subspecies is conventionally abbreviated as "subsp.", and is used in the scientific name: Bacillus subtilis subsp. spizizenii.